From Car Guard to PhD: The Inspiring Story of Dr Tshinangi's Academic Journey

 From car guard to University PhD graduate

-Tshinangi Fabrice Kapya began his academic path from the parking lot to the University of Pretoria (UP) after getting encouragement from friends while working as a car guard in Pretoria.
+Tshinangi Fabrice Kapya began his academic path in the parking lot and ended up at the University of Pretoria (UP) after getting encouragement from friends while working as a car guard in Pretoria.
 He bagged a PhD degree in Industrial Engineering during the University of Pretoria’s 2024 Spring Graduation ceremonies in the first week of September.

 “I was a car park attendant at Wonderpark Mall in Pretoria a few years ago.
-Despite the repetitive nature of my work, I discovered an unexpected source of comfort in books,” he said.
+Despite the repetitive nature of my work, I discovered an unexpected source of comfort in books.

 Turning obstacles into opportunities

-In 2021, after being accepted into the UP master's program, Tshinangi was offered the chance to work as an assistant lecturer in the Department of Industrial and Systems Engineering.
-Before he earned his master's degree, he enrolled in a doctoral program.
+In 2021, after being accepted into the UP master's programme, Tshinangi was offered the chance to work as an assistant lecturer in the Department of Industrial and Systems Engineering.
+Before he earned his master's degree, he enrolled in a doctoral programme.

 He shared with the mentioned publication above where his love for the field began by saying: